 Probus is an organisation formed in 1966, originally for retired professional and businessmen (hence the name).
 There are now over 1,000 clubs up and down the country; the Probus Club of Cirencester was formed in 1971.

-The Club provides an opportunity for retired and semi-retired men to meet for a couple of hours on Fridays for a chat, a coffee and then to listen to one of the most varied schedule of talks in Cirencester.
-Coffee is available from 9.45 and the meetings (which are totally informal – no minutes!) start at 10.30.
-The talk is usually underway by 10.45 and the meeting closes at 12 noon.
+The Club provides an opportunity for retired and semi-retired men to meet for a couple of hours on Fridays for a chat, a coffee and then to listen to one of the most varied schedules of talks in Cirencester.
+Coffee is available from 9.45 and the meetings (which are totally informal – no minutes!) start at 10.20.
+The talk is usually underway by 10.30 and the meeting closes around 1145.
 There are meetings every Friday, but this is an offer, not a commitment (very few members turn up every Friday).